scijava/scijava-optional/README.md

 expose an optional parameter "`int a`" with the same meaning and default values.

 To maintain convenience and type-safety, both `FactoryAOptions` and `FactoryBOptions` should expose a method `a(int)` to set the optional parameter.
-But `FactoryAOptions::a` should return an `FactoryAOptions`, and `FactoryBOptions::a` should return an `FactoryBOptions` to allow chaining more parameters of `FactoryAOptions` and `FactoryBOptions` respectively, while retaining the type of the builder.
+But `FactoryAOptions::a` should return a `FactoryAOptions`, and `FactoryBOptions::a` should return a `FactoryBOptions` to allow chaining more parameters of `FactoryAOptions` and `FactoryBOptions` respectively, while retaining the type of the builder.

 Using scijava-optional, this can be achieved as follows: